Buffalo, New York: Economy

 The civic sector is a major source of employment in the Buffalo area, and includes public, non-profit, healthcare and educational institutions.
 New York State, with over 19,000 employees, is the region's largest employer.
 In the private sector, top employers include the Kaleida Health and Catholic Health hospital networks and M&T Bank, the sole Fortune 500 company headquartered in the city.
 Most have been the top employers in the region for several decades.
-Buffalo is home to the headquarters of Rich Products, Delaware North and New Era Cap Company; the aerospace manufacturer Moog Inc. is based in nearby East Aurora.
+Buffalo is home to the headquarters of Rich Products, Delaware North and New Era Cap Company; the aerospace manufacturer Moog Inc. and toy maker Fisher-Price are based in nearby East Aurora.
+National Fuel Gas and Life Storage are headquartered in Williamsville, New York.

 Buffalo weathered the Great Recession of 2006–09 well in comparison with other U.S. cities, exemplified by increased home prices during this time.
 The region's economy began to improve in the early 2010s, adding over 25,000 jobs from 2009 to 2017.
 With state aid, Tesla, Inc.'s Giga New York plant opened in South Buffalo in 2017.
 The effects of the COVID-19 pandemic in the United States, however, increased the local unemployment rate to 7.5 percent by December 2020.
 The local unemployment rate had been 4.2 percent in 2019, higher than the national average of 3.5 percent.

-The Buffalo area has a larger-than-average pay disparity than the rest of the U.S. The average salary ($43,580) was six percent less than the national average in 2017, with the pay gap increasing to ten percent with increased career specialization.
-Workforce productivity is higher and turnover lower than other regions.

 Culture

 Performing arts and music

 Buffalo is home to over 20 theater companies, with many centered in the downtown Theatre District.
 Shea's Performing Arts Center is the city's largest theater.
 Designed by Louis Comfort Tiffany and built in 1926, the theater presents Broadway musicals and concerts.
 Shakespeare in Delaware Park has been held outdoors every summer since 1976.

 Stand-up comedy can be found throughout the city and is anchored by Helium Comedy Club, which hosts both local talent and national touring acts.

+The Nickel City Opera (also known as NC Opera Buffalo and NCO) is an opera company based in Buffalo.
+It was founded in 2004 by Valerian Ruminski. and operated between 2009 and 2024.
+The Nickel City Opera|NCO has collaborated with the Buffalo Philharmonic Orchestra, has commissioned an opera and staged operatic works.
+Matthias Manasi was music director of Nickel City Opera from 2017 to 2021, his predecessor Michael Ching was music director of NCO from 2012 to 2017.

+Shea's Performing Arts Center was designed by the well-known Chicago firm Rapp and Rapp.
+The opera house was modeled in the style of European operahouses and decorated in a combination of French and Spanish Baroque and Rococo styles.
+The interior design was designed by the designer and artist Louis Comfort Tiffany, and many of its elements are still there today.
+Originally there were nearly 4,000 seats, but in the 1930s the number of seats was reduced to the current number of 3,019 seats last but not least to increase the place for the orchestra by increasing the size of the orchestra pit.